marcoschouten/marcoschouten.github.io/index.md

 <p style="font-size:18px;">

-My research focuses on deep learning in <b>human-machine collaboration</b>, with a particular emphasis on the multimodal integration of visual and language data.
+My research focuses on <b>deep learning in human-machine collaboration</b>, with a particular emphasis on the multimodal integration of visual and language data.

 </p>